just-install/just-install/README.md

 **NEW**: Subscribe to the mailing list by sending an email to <justinstall@librelist.com>

-just-install is a simple program that automates software installation on Windows.
+just-install is a simple program which automates software installation on Windows.
 [Unlike the alternatives](http://lorenzo.villani.me/2013/04/08/just-install-my-stuff/), we strive to do one simple thing and do it well: download a `setup.exe` and install it, without bothering the user.